August A. Busch Memorial Conservation Area

+Protected land in Missouri, U.S.

 August A. Busch Memorial Conservation Area is a 6987 acre conservation area that is owned and managed by the Missouri Department of Conservation.
 Located in St. Charles County, Missouri, the land was purchased by the Department of Conservation with help from Alice Busch, the wife of August Anheuser Busch, Sr., in 1947 from the U.S. Government.

 History

 During the 1940s portions of the area were used by the Weldon Spring Ordnance Works and the Department of the Army for the production of TNT and DNT.
 There are 100 old bunkers formerly used for the storage of TNT still in the area.
 The Atomic Energy Commission used the area from 1958 through 1967 for disposal of rubble contaminated by uranium and radium.
 In 1947 Alice Busch, the wife of August Anheuser Busch, Sr., donated $70,000 towards the cost of purchasing the area to use for conservation purposes as a memorial to her late husband.

 Due to its history as a processing facility for DNT and uranium ore, the area is part of a superfund site.
 It was decontaminated to protect water quality and public health.